liferay/liferay-docs/userGuide/en/chapters/07-personalization-and-customization.markdown

 ![Figure 7.7: In the *Configuration* menu of a portlet, you can edit and manage available ADTs.](../../images/adt-configuration.png)

 Now that you know the general functions of ADTs, let's create our own.
-This brief demonstration will show just how easy, yet powerful ADTs can be for your Liferay Portal.
+This brief demonstration will show you just how easy, yet powerful, ADTs can be for your portal.

-1. Add the Media Gallery portlet by navigating to *Add* &rarr; *Content and Applications* &rarr; *Applications* &rarr; *Content Management* &rarr; *Media Gallery*.
+1. Add the Media Gallery portlet to a page by navigating to *Add* &rarr;
+   *Content and Applications* &rarr; *Applications* &rarr; *Content Management* &rarr; *Media Gallery*.

 2. Select the *Options* wrench from the top right corner, then click *Configuration*.

 3. Enable the *Show Actions* and *Show Folder Menu* display settings.
-Then click *Save*.
+Then click *Save* and close the popup.

-4. Click *Multiple Media* and select two custom photos to display.
+4. Click the *Add Multiple Media* linkand select two custom photos to display.
    Then click *Save*, and navigate back to the main portlet screen.

 5. Notice the default format of the pictures.
 To change the display template for this portlet, navigate back to the *Options* wrench and click *Configuration*.

 6. From the *Display Template* drop-down menu, select *Carousel*.
 Then click *Save*.

 	![Figure 7.8: After applying the Carousel ADT, your pictures are displayed as a carousel slideshow.](../../images/adt-carousel.png)